mtoensing/simpletoc/readme.txt

 * Works with popular AMP plugins.

 == Changelog ==

+= 6.5.1 =
+* Added: Updated dependencies for improved performance and stability.​
+* Added: Testest compatibility with WordPress 6.6

 = 6.4.3 =
 * Added: A pointer cursor on hover for the hidden TOC